Friday Sector Leaders: Utilities, Financial

-The best performing sector as of midday Friday is the Utilities sector, losing just 0.6%.
-Within that group, Pinnacle West Capital Corp (Symbol: PNW) and Consolidated Edison Inc (Symbol: ED) are two large stocks leading the way, with PNW showing a gain of 0.4% and ED flat on the day.
-Among utilities ETFs, one ETF following the sector is the Utilities Select Sector SPDR ETF (Symbol: XLU), which is down 0.6% on the day, and up 2.31% year-to-date.
-Pinnacle West Capital Corp, meanwhile, is up 2.10% year-to-date, and Consolidated Edison Inc, is down 1.76% year-to-date.
-Combined, PNW and ED make up approximately 4.0% of the underlying holdings of XLU.
+In afternoon trading on Friday, Utilities stocks are the best performing sector, higher by 1.5%.
+Within the sector, Edison International (Symbol: EIX) and Entergy Corp (Symbol: ETR) are two large stocks leading the way, showing a gain of 2.7% and 2.6%, respectively.
+Among utilities ETFs, one ETF following the sector is the Utilities Select Sector SPDR ETF (Symbol: XLU), which is up 1.4% on the day, and up 4.05% year-to-date.
+Edison International, meanwhile, is down 1.01% year-to-date, and Entergy Corp is up 6.30% year-to-date.
+Combined, EIX and ETR make up approximately 5.1% of the underlying holdings of XLU.

-The next best performing sector is the Financial sector, losing just 0.9%.
-Among large Financial stocks, Globe Life Inc (Symbol: GL) and Progressive Corp.
-(Symbol: PGR) are the most notable, showing a gain of 14.5% and 1.1%, respectively.
-One ETF closely tracking Financial stocks is the Financial Select Sector SPDR ETF (XLF), which is down 1.4% in midday trading, and up 6.92% on a year-to-date basis.
-Globe Life Inc, meanwhile, is down 53.38% year-to-date, and Progressive Corp. is up 28.97% year-to-date.
-Combined, GL and PGR make up approximately 2.2% of the underlying holdings of XLF.
+The next best performing sector is the Financial sector, higher by 1.3%.
+Among large Financial stocks, Fifth Third Bancorp (Symbol: FITB) and American Express Co.
+(Symbol: AXP) are the most notable, showing a gain of 5.8% and 5.6%, respectively.
+One ETF closely tracking Financial stocks is the Financial Select Sector SPDR ETF (XLF), which is up 1.4% in midday trading, and up 7.84% on a year-to-date basis.
+Fifth Third Bancorp, meanwhile, is up 6.00% year-to-date, and American Express Co. is up 23.30% year-to-date.
+Combined, FITB and AXP make up approximately 2.8% of the underlying holdings of XLF.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: